al-de20/DataEngineeringTutorials/README.md

 ## Working with Spark Submit

-This mode of operation is mostly used for executing your packaged Spark application on your production cluster.
-Next screen will show how to submit a pyspark file to a cluster.
+This mode of operation is mostly used for executing a packaged Spark application on a production cluster.
+Next screenshot will show how to submit a pyspark file to a cluster.
 Look at the spark-submit argument.

 <img width="837" alt="image" src="https://user-images.githubusercontent.com/110751151/194187220-c5261a32-e8c5-4bfd-b4d1-fd006d3c284e.png">